The US Ambassador To The Netherlands Has Finally Admitted He Was "Just Wrong" About No-Go Zones

-US Ambassador to the Netherlands Pete Hoekstra, appointed by President Trump and sworn in by Vice President Pence in December, has spent the first month in his new job disputing anti-Muslim comments he made in 2015.
+US Ambassador to the Netherlands Pete Hoekstra, appointed by President Donald Trump and sworn in by Vice President Mike Pence in December, has spent the first month in his new job disputing anti-Muslim comments he made in 2015.

-Three weeks ago, a Dutch journalist quizzed Hoekstra about his declaration in 2015 that the Netherlands has "no-go zones" and "politicians are being burned", linking it to a rise in Islamic immigration.
+Three weeks ago, a Dutch journalist quizzed Hoekstra about his declaration in 2015 that the Netherlands has "no-go zones" and "politicians are being burned" there, linking this to a rise in Islamic immigration.
 Hoekstra denied saying it — despite video of his comments — calling the report "fake news."
-(He then even claimed he didn't just say "fake news").
+(He then even claimed he didn't just say "fake news.")

 Advertisement